 See Location Map Below

-Openreach have not identified the Aston Cross Exchange as a 'FTTP Priority Exchange' and the 'Stop Sell' date will be September 2023.
+Openreach have not identified the Aston Cross Exchange as a 'FTTP Priority Exchange' and the 'Stop Sell' date was September 2023.